Qara Yuluk Uthman Beg

-Uthman Beg or Osman Beg (Ajami Turkic and قارا یولوق عثمان بیگ; 1356 – 1435) was a late 14th and early 15th-century leader of the Turkoman tribal federation of Aq Qoyunlu in what is now eastern Turkey, Iran, Azerbaijan and Iraq.
+Uthman Beg or Osman Beg (Qara Yuluq Osman Bəy; Kara Yülük Osman Bey; 1356 – 1435) was a late 14th and early 15th-century leader of the Turkoman tribal federation of Aq Qoyunlu in what is now eastern Turkey, Iran, Azerbaijan and Iraq.

 Name

 He was born Baha-ud-Din Uthman and was later given the nickname Qara Iluk or Qara Yuluk meaning The Black Leech.
 However, John E. Woods argues that this interpretation is doubtful since "leech" in modern Turkish is sülük, not yülük, which means cleanshaven or smooth.

 Early life

 Uthman Beg was the son of Fakhr al-Din Qutlugh, likely by his Greek wife, Maria, sister of Alexios III of Trebizond, although this remains uncertain.
 He is estimated to have been born c.
 1356.
 According to Byzantine and Aq Qoyunlu sources, he had several wives, a wife named Saljuq, an unnamed niece of Rustam ibn Tarkhan, and a maternal cousin who was daughter of Alexios III of Trebizond and his consort Theodora Kantakouzene.

 He was afraid of the intentions of his brothers, Ahmed and Pir Ali when they joined Kadi Burhan al-Din of Sivas.
 He eventually killed his opponents and took over their territories in 1398 but retreated from Erzinjan on the arrival of the Ottomans under Süleyman Çelebi.